Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 Step 2: If an attempt to resolve the matter at the local level has already been made and a resolution has not been achieved, the matter will be referred to the supervisor's manager as appropriate.

 Step 3: If the issue remains unresolved the matter will be referred to the Performance Pay Committee.
-The senior staff member will indicate in writing to the committee the grounds for the decision to be reviewed.
-The Performance Pay Committee will advise its decision, in writing, to all parties involved.
-Where a member of the Performance Pay Committee has been involved in the process outlined in Steps 1 and 2 above, the committee member will be absented from the committee.
-The Performance Pay Committee's decision will be final.
+The senior staff member will indicate in writing to the Committee the grounds for the decision to be reviewed.
+The Committee will review the matter and make a recommendation to the Vice-Chancellor and President on how to resolve the staff member’s concerns.
+Where a member of the Committee has been involved in the process outlined in Steps 1 and 2 above, the Committee member will be absented from the Committee.

 Top

-9.3.14 Social justice
+9.3.15 Social justice

 Top

-9.3.15 Training for PPR-SS
+9.3.16 Training for PPR-SS

 The University will provide to supervisors and senior staff members training or briefings relevant to all aspects of PPR-SS.